Oil Tumbles Under Weight of Growing U.S. Output

 That adds to the pressure on OPEC to agree to extending its cuts when it meets May 25.

+Nigeria and Libya were also exempt from the cuts.
+Libya's output is ramping up.
+The country's state-run National Oil Corp. said Monday that its output has reached 760,000 barrels a day -- its highest level since 2014 -- which also weighed on oil prices Monday, analysts said.

-The general market expectation is for the consortium to further curtail their production after June, but several questions still loom, including the length of the extension, quotas for the individual producers, and the continuing support of non-OPEC members such as Russia.
+The general market expectation is for the consortium to further curtail production after June, but several questions still loom, including the length of the extension, quotas for the individual producers and the continuing support of non-OPEC members such as Russia.

 "Iran wasn't really the hurdle, when you look at the other OPEC members and how they discussed the extension, what is more important is Russia," Mr. Tchilinguirian said.